Deng Xiaoping's southern tour: Zhuhai

-On January 23, Deng set off for Zhuhai, another special economic zone in Guangdong Province.
+On 23 January, Deng set off for Zhuhai, another special economic zone in Guangdong Province.
 In Zhuhai, Deng emphasized to several military leaders of the People's Liberation Army including Yang Shangkun, Liu Huaqing and Yang Baibing, that "those who do not promote reform should be brought down from their leadership positions".
-Because it was held without the knowledge of Jiang Zemin, who had nominally succeeded Deng as the chairman of the Central Military Commission, the Zhuhai Conference was considered quasi-coup d’état, and the military subsequently declared its determination to safeguard (baojia huhang 保驾护航) Deng’s reforms, implying that it would replace the Jiang leadership with a reformist one if necessary.
+Because it was held without the knowledge of Jiang Zemin, who had nominally succeeded Deng as the chairman of the Central Military Commission, the Zhuhai Conference was considered a quasi-coup d'état, and the military subsequently declared its determination to safeguard (baojia huhang 保驾护航) Deng's reforms, implying that it would replace the Jiang leadership with a reformist one if necessary.

 He also paid visits to several high-tech companies in Zhuhai, where he underlined the importance of science and technology and called on Chinese overseas students to come back to their motherland.
-Deng left the area on January 29.
+Deng left the area on 29 January.

 Shanghai

-Deng visited the Nanpu Bridge of Shanghai on February 7, 1992.
+Deng visited the Nanpu Bridge of Shanghai on 7 February 1992.

-On January 31, Deng arrived in Shanghai, where he celebrated the 1992 Chinese New Year.
+On 31 January, Deng arrived in Shanghai, where he celebrated the 1992 Chinese New Year.

-In Shanghai, Deng visited the Nanpu Bridge on February 7, and on the next day he toured the Huangpu River on a cruise ship, accompanied by local officials including Huang Ju and Wu Bangguo.
-Together with Yang Shangkun and others, Deng visited several high-tech companies in Shanghai beginning February 10.
-On February 18, he spent his night of the Lantern Festival in the shopping district of Nanjing Road.
+In Shanghai, Deng visited the Nanpu Bridge on 7 February, and on the next day he toured the Huangpu River on a cruise ship, accompanied by local officials including Huang Ju and Wu Bangguo.
+Together with Yang Shangkun and others, Deng visited several high-tech companies in Shanghai beginning 10 February.
+On 18 February, he spent his night of the Lantern Festival in the shopping district of Nanjing Road.

+On February 12th, Deng Xiaoping visited the Minhang Development Zone and Qizhong Village in Maqiao Town.
+On the 18th, the day of the Lantern Festival, Deng Xiaoping visited the No. 1 Department Store, where he purchased pencils and erasers for his grandson, earning himself warm welcomes and crowds from the public.

-Deng left Shanghai for Beijing on February 23, completing his southern tour.
+Deng left Shanghai for Beijing on 23 February, completing his southern tour.
 He was instrumental in the development of Shanghai's Pudong New Area, revitalizing the city as one of China's economic hubs.